patorjk/figlet.js/README.md

 Calling the figlet object as a function is shorthand for calling the text function.
 This method allows you to create ASCII Art from text.
 It takes in 3 parameters:

-* Font Name - A string of text to turn into ASCII Art.
+* Input Text - A string of text to turn into ASCII Art.
 * Font Options - Either a string indicating the font name or an options object (description below).
 * Callback - A function to execute with the generated ASCII Art.